-When choosing a nanny, you might want to consider the following issues.
+When choosing a nanny, you might want to think about the following issues.

 For example, do you want the nanny to live in or live out?
 If live in, are you able to give the nanny a room to himself or herself?
 Will the nanny need to use public transport?
 Will your nanny need a driver’s licence to take your child to activities outside the home (classes, preschool or playgroup)?
 If so, whose car will the nanny use?

 To find a nanny who’s the right fit for your family, you could ask about experience.
 For example, how long has the nanny worked in child care as a carer?
 In what kinds of situations?
 Has the nanny worked with other children the same age as yours?
 If you have a large family, you might want to know how many children the nanny has worked with at the one time.

-Rapport with children: how does the nanny interact with your child?
 Many agencies provide a nanny on a trial basis first.
-This allows you to assess how the nanny gets on with your children before you make long-term employment arrangements.
+This allows you to see how the nanny gets on with your children before you make long-term employment arrangements.

 All nannies should have a current first aid certificate.
 You might also want a nanny to have qualifications in child care or teaching.